 Prepare cookie dough:

 - Place the dry ingredients in a mixing bowl and whisk to mix.
 Set aside.
-Cream the softened butter or coconut oil and both sugar until creamy, about 2 minutes over medium speed.
-Add room temperature egg (for egg version) or soaked flax seeds (for eggless version).
-Stop halfway and scrape the side of the bowl.
-Add red bean paste and beat for another minute
+I suggest not using an electric mixer.
+Use a rubber spatula to mash the softened butter.
+Then add both sugar and mix until combined.
+Add room temperature egg (for egg version) or yogurt (for eggless version) and mix until combined.
+Add red bean paste and mix to combine

-- Turn the speed to low and gradually add the flour mixture in 3 batches and let it mix until just combined.
-Don't overwork the dough.
+- Add the dry ingredients and food coloring (if using).
+Use a spatula to fold to combine.
+Don't overwork the dough, just mix until you don't see any more loose flour.
 The dough will be very sticky at this point.
 Do not be tempted to add more flour

 - Cover the cookie dough and let it chill in the fridge for at least 4 hours or overnight is best if you have the time

 - Preheat oven at 350 F (180 C).
 When the oven is done preheating, scoop about 1 1/2 Tbsp (30 grams) of the cookie dough out.
 The dough is still sticky but easier to handle because it's cold.
 Spray your palms with some non-stick cooking spray or coat lightly with a bit of oil.
 Roll it into a round ball and place them on a lined cookie sheet

 - Roll each one in granulated sugar first and then generously roll them in icing sugar.
 This step prevents the icing sugar from being absorbed by the dough and you won't get the crinkle effect.
 Roll them 2 more times in icing sugar to make sure each ball is well-coated or the confectioners' sugar will not show much after baking